functorial/BerserkMangaColoring/README.md

 ## Further Comments

 It probably true that more data is needed to get this model to work properly.
 I believe this because of the success that other people have had performing similar tasks (manga colorization) using different, bigger datasets.
 The way I see it, there are three ways to get more data:

 1. Wait until more artists make color more Berserk pages,
 4. Try to pair more of the still-unpaired data that we have,
+2. Use colored pages from different mangas or comics.

+1. Wait until more artists make color more Berserk pages,
+4. Try to pair more of the still-unpaired data that we have,